Table of Contents

 - Angle-closure glaucoma, which causes vision loss on the day it begins.
 It is considered a medical emergency.

 Glaucoma is often inherited.
-If your family has a history of it, you are at higher risk of developing it.
+If your family has a history of it, you are at higher risk for developing it.
 Talk to your optometrist about your family’s history of glaucoma during your routine eye exam, so your doctor can keep track of your IOP and catch glaucoma early.
 This will help them develop a less invasive treatment plan and best preserve your vision.

 Your doctor will create a specific treatment plan for your glaucoma, which may include medication or surgery.
 New approaches to treating glaucoma are in development.
 In the meantime, the most common courses of treatment are: